davxy/bandersnatch-vrfs-spec/specification.md

-Pedersen VRF resembles IETF VRF but replaces the public key by a Pedersen commitment to the secret key, which makes the Pedersen VRF useful in anonymized ring VRFs (See [Pedersen Ring VRF]).
+Pedersen VRF resembles IETF VRF but replaces the public key by a Pedersen commitment to the secret key, which makes the Pedersen VRF useful in anonymized ring VRFs (see [Pedersen Ring VRF]).

 Strictly speaking Pederson VRF is not a VRF.
 Instead, it proves that the output has been generated with a secret key associated with a blinded public (instead of public key).
 The blinded public key is a cryptographic commitment to the public key.
-And it could unblinded to prove that the output of the VRF is corresponds to the public key of the signer.
+And it could be unblinded to prove that the output of the VRF corresponds to the public key of the signer.

 ## 4.1.
 Setup

-PedersenVRF is initiated for prime subgroup $G$ of an elliptic curve E with $K, B \in G$ defined to be *key base* and *blinding base* respectively.
+Pedersen VRF is initiated for prime subgroup $\G$ of an elliptic curve $E$ with $K, B \in \G$ defined to be the *key base* and *blinding base* respectively.

+In this specification we pick as much as possible from the [Bandersnatch Cipher Suite] specification.

-- K is set equal to point $g$ defined in [Bandersnatch Cipher Suite].
+- $K$ is set equal to group generator $G$ already defined.
-- B is defined as:
+- $B$ is defined as:
-  - $b.x$ = `0x2039d9bf2ecb2d4433182d4a940ec78d34f9d19ec0d875703d4d04a168ec241e`
+  - $B.x$ := `0x2039d9bf2ecb2d4433182d4a940ec78d34f9d19ec0d875703d4d04a168ec241e`
-  - $b.y$ = `0x54fa7fd5193611992188139d20221028bf03ee23202d9706a46f12b3f3605faa`
+  - $B.y$ := `0x54fa7fd5193611992188139d20221028bf03ee23202d9706a46f12b3f3605faa`

 In twisted Edwards coordinates.